Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 How does home warranty septic coverage differ from homeowners insurance?

 Home warranties cover mechanical breakdowns from normal wear and tear, such as a pump failing after years of use.
-Homeowners insurance covers sudden and accidental damage from a named peril, such as a septic tank being struck by a falling tree.
+Homeowners insurance covers sudden and accidental damage from a named peril, such as a septic tank being struck by lightning or a falling tree.
 Neither product typically covers drain field replacement, and homeowners insurance rarely addresses everyday septic issues at all.
 The two products complement each other but are not interchangeable.

 Which home warranty companies offer the best septic system coverage?

-Compare Home Warranty Options in Ohio
+Compare Home Warranty Options in Virginia

 See what plans you qualify for in less than 2 minutes